w3c/i18n-activity/.github/ISSUE_TEMPLATE/add-a-review-comment--pending-discussion-by-i18n-wg-.md

 ---
 Instructions:

-Follow the process at https://w3c.github.io/i18n-activity/guidelines/review-instructions.html
+This follows the process at https://w3c.github.io/i18n-activity/guidelines/review-instructions.html

 1. **CREATE A PROPOSED REVIEW COMMENT BY REPLACING THE PROMPTS ABOVE THIS PARAGRAPH, BUT LEAVE THIS PARAGRAPH INTACT AS WELL AS THE TEXT BELOW IT** Then ask the i18n WG to review your comment.

+2. Set a label to identify the spec.
+This starts with s: followed by the spec's short name.
+If you are unable to do that, ask a W3C staffer to help.

-2. After discussion with the i18n WG, raise this issue to the WG that owns the spec.
+3. After discussion with the i18n WG, raise this issue to the WG that owns the spec.
 Use the text above this para as the basis for that comment.

-3. Replace the text 'link_to_issue_raised' below with a link to the place you raised the issue.
+4. Replace the text 'link_to_issue_raised' below with a link to the place you raised the issue.
 Do NOT remove the initial '§ '.

-4. Edit this issue to remove this paragraph and ALL THE TEXT ABOVE IT.
+5. Edit this issue to remove this paragraph and ALL THE TEXT ABOVE IT.